-- 16.1 A candidate for a Master's degree who is prevented owing to their pregnancy or illness or the illness or death of a near relative or other cause judged sufficient by the Graduate School from completing at the normal time the examination or part of the examination for which he/she has entered may, at the discretion of the examiners. - (a) Enter the examination in those elements in which he/she was not able to be examined on the next occasion when the examination is held in order to complete the examination,

-(b) be set a special examination in those elements of the examination missed as soon as possible and/or be permitted to submit any work prescribed (e.g. report) at a date specified by the Board of Examiners concerned.
+- 16.1 A candidate for a Master's degree who is prevented owing to their pregnancy or illness or the illness or death of a near relative or other cause judged sufficient by the relevant Faculty Education Committee from completing at the normal time the examination or part of the examination for which he/she has entered may, at the discretion of the examiners, - (a) Enter the examination in those elements in which he/she was not able to be examined on the next occasion when the examination is held in order to complete the examination, - or - (b) be set a special examination in those elements of the examination missed as soon as possible and/or be permitted to submit any work prescribed (e.g. report) at a date specified by the Board of Examiners concerned.
 The special examination shall be in the same format as specified in the Programme Requirements for the element(s) missed.

-17 Publication of Examination Results
+17 Publication of Results

-- 17.1 No marks are to be put on material which will be returned to the candidate. - 17.2 The results are confidential until pass lists have been displayed. - 17.3 Examination marks are the property of the College and may not be revealed without express authority of the College except as set out in paragraph 17.5 below.
-Only Boards of Examiners, designated members of the administrative staff and other members of the College whose duties require them to receive such information may have access to examination marks or other assessment judgements about individual candidates. - 17.4 The Academic Registrar shall inform candidates of the results of examinations taken, including the marks obtained. - 17.5 The College and all examiners are required to comply with the Data Protection Act 1998 (DPAct98) and process all personal data, including examiners' comments, examination marks and results, in accordance with the Data Protection Principles set out in the Act.
+- 17.1 The Academic Registrar shall act on behalf of the Senate to approve award lists recommended by Boards of Examiners for degrees/certificates/diplomas for candidates who have satisfied the examiners in the assessment and satisfied all other necessary requirements for the award. - 17.2 The award results are not disclosed to the student until pass lists have been displayed. - 17.3 Examination marks are the property of the College and may not be revealed without express authority of the College except as set out in paragraph 17.5 below.
+Only Boards of Examiners, designated members of the administrative staff and other members of the College whose duties require them to receive such information may have access to examination marks or other assessment judgements about individual candidates. - 17.4 The Academic Registrar shall inform candidates of the results of his/her award, including the marks obtained. - 17.5 The College and all examiners are required to comply with the Data Protection Act 1998 (DPAct98) and process all personal data, including examiners' comments, examination marks and results, in accordance with the Data Protection Principles set out in the Act.
 Examiners must comply with the College Policy on the storage of data relating to identifiable individuals either electronically or in a relevant filing system and with all associated Codes of Practice and Guidelines, in particular the Guidelines on Examination Records and Performance and Programme Assessments.
 The College recognises the right of a data subject to withdraw consent to the processing of personal data where such processing could cause them significant damage or distress.
-Unless an individual student chooses to exercise the right to object, the College may publish the names and results of all candidates who have satisfied the examiners in the examinations in the form of a pass list or in graduation ceremony literature.
+Unless an individual student chooses to exercise the right to object, the College may publish the names of all candidates who have satisfied the examiners in the assessments for the award in the graduation ceremony literature.
 Such lists will only be displayed locally.